 I'm not sure what Roadmaster aka.
 Werner Trucking (the owners of Roadmaster) are thinking, but it's definitely not about putting the truth out there, or correcting their mistakes when they make them.

-Review about: Roadmaster Drivers School Customer Care.
+Product or Service Mentioned: Roadmaster Drivers School Customer Care.

 Reason of review: Poor customer service.